adobe/aio-run-detached/README.md

 }
 ```

-Log file name format: `{processname}.out.log` and `{processname}`.err.log,
+Log file name format: `{processname}.out.log` and `{processname}`.err.log.

 In this example, your `stdout` log will be called `long-running-process.sh.out.log` and
 your `stderr` log will be called `long-running-process.sh.err.log`.

 Both files will be appended to, and will be created if they don't exist, and both will be created inside a `logs` folder in your current working folder.
 Make sure you put your `logs` folder in your `.gitignore` in case there are secrets being logged.
+Newly generated templates will have this folder added in .gitignore.

-Since the logs are appended to the file, it is recommended that your logs include a timestamp to differentiate between different runs of the process.
+On every run, a timestamp is logged to the log file to differentiate runs.

 ## Contributing